haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

     </div>
 </div>

 While searching for references, I found that Michael from [quantitativecafé](https://quantitativecafe.com/) used a very similar extraction model in his article, [A Simple Model of Extraction](https://quantitativecafe.com/2022/02/26/a-simple-model-of-extraction/).
-With his help, I used the Markov chain Monte Carlo method (MCMC) he employed to calculate the 95% confidence intervals for the two fitted curves through sampling, which are plotted in Figure 4.
+With his help, I used the Markov chain Monte Carlo method (MCMC)<sup class="footnote-sup">[C]</sup> he employed to calculate the 95% confidence intervals for the two fitted curves through sampling, which are plotted in Figure 4.

 <div class="footnote">
-  <div class="footnote-label">[A]</div>
+  <div class="footnote-label">[C]</div>
   <div class="footnote-content">For more detailed methods, please refer to the <a href="https://quantitativecafe.com/2022/02/26/a-simple-model-of-extraction/">Error analysis chapter in the original article</a> and another article recommended by Michael, <a href="http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/">written by Jake VanderPlas</a>.</div>
 </div>